Can You Practice Massage Without a License?

 • 13%: Guidelines for Professional Practice

-The Federation of State Massage Therapy Boards administers and oversees the test.
-It's available in Spanish and English at high-security testing centers throughout the country.
+The Federation of State Massage Therapy Boards administers and oversees the test nationwide.
 Every five to seven years, the test is revised and updated to reflect current practices and knowledge within the industry.

-Before a massage therapist can take the test, they must prove that they completed training in all areas of the MBLEx outline or that they graduated from an approved massage therapy program.
-There are 100 multiple choice questions on the test.
-Test takers have two hours to complete the exam and results are issued as pass/fail.
+Before a massage therapist can take the test, they must prove they’ve completed massage education and training in all areas of the MBLEx outline or graduated from an approved massage therapy program.

-States are allowed to set their own rules about licensure requirements for massage therapists and massage therapy businesses.
+States are allowed to set their own rules about licensing requirements for massage therapists and massage therapy businesses.

 The American Massage Therapy Association (AMTA) offers a state-by-state guide to licensing requirements with links to current legislation for each state.